carzamm/carzam/README.md

 Stop a container running as an executable (running in perpetuity):
 > docker stop <container id>

-Exit a container not running as an executable:
+Exit a container not running as an executable (running in the foreground of shell):
 > exit

-See all docker container's (stopped and running):
+See all container's (stopped and running):
 > docker ps -a

 ### Docker CLI Clearnup Commands: